Jerrylum/CryptoExpress-Portal/README.md

 ### Route Proposal

-A proposal for a route, including the route itself and signatures from the involved addresses/couriers as a map of hash IDs to signatures.
-This signature will be the route signed by the private key of the corresponding party and the proposal can only be submit once collected all involved party's signature.
+A proposal for a route, including the route itself and signatures from the involved addresses/couriers, as a map of hash IDs to signatures.
+This signature will be the route signed by the private key of the corresponding party, and the proposal can only be submitted once all involved parties' signatures have been collected.

 ### Proposal Signature

-To initiate the creation of a route, a route proposal must first be established.
+A route proposal must first be established to initiate the creation of a route.
 This proposal encompasses essential route details, including the source and destination addresses, the courier responsible for the delivery, the goods to be delivered, and the expected delivery timeline.

 After a route proposal is created, the route proposal needs to be signed by all involved entities.
 This includes all addresses associated with the stops and the couriers assigned to each transport.
 The necessity for this signature process stems from the requirement to ensure that every entity involved has consented to the route's specifics.

-The signing of the route proposal is executed using the private key of the corresponding entity, thereby confirming their acknowledgment and agreement with the route's details.
-It is crucial for all involved entities to sign the proposal to validate their consent and to ensure the route's legitimacy.
+The route proposal is signed using the corresponding entity's private key, thereby confirming their acknowledgment and agreement with the route's details.
+All involved entities must sign the proposal to validate their consent and to ensure the route's legitimacy.

 Upon the completion of the signature process by all involved entities, the route proposal can then be officially submitted.